 Some important areas legislation has addressed includes reporting procedures, lobbying efforts, cross-agency data-sharing, transparency, and auditing requirements.
 These legislations help hold all awardees accountable to the same regulations.
 They also allow the public to see what was done with these government dollars.
 Legislations determine what reports grantees must produce, when, and where to publish them.
 The legislation also determines how funds can be used.
 There are specific determinations of what costs are allowable and which are not.
 For instance, while some travel and lodging is an allowable cost, coffee and pizza to provide at staff conferences is not.

 Legislation varies from country to country and state to state, however, there are a few nationwide legislation that has passed to protect government dollars.
-The links below will connect you to more information about some of the most common or most recent federal grant legislations.
+The links below will connect you to more information about some of the most common or most recent federal grant legislation.

 - Office of Management and Budget Uniform Guidance (2014)